Etsy and Craft Fairs: My Top 10 Tips For Success

 9. Keep warm

-A lot of fairs are in old community centers, church halls or industrial buildings so wrap up warm in layers, bring snacks you can nibble on throughout the day and between speaking to customers, and a flask (or two) of tea.
+A lot of fairs are in old community centres, church halls or industrial buildings so wrap up warm in layers, bring snacks you can nibble on throughout the day and between speaking to customers, and a flask (or two) of tea.

 10. Think of your poor wee feet